ElsunNabatov/Namo-R1/readme.md

 That's all!

 For cli multi-turn chat in terminal you can run `python demo.py`.
-(Namo cli directly in your terminal would be avaiable later.)
+(Namo cli directly in your terminal would be available later.)

 #### OpenAI server & Run in OpenWebUI